amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs_id.rst

 GET /ingest/jobs/{id}
 ==================================================

-.. endpoint-get-ingest-jobs-start
+.. endpoint-get-ingest-jobs-id-start

 Use the **/ingest/jobs/{id}** endpoint to return a list of jobs from your tenant.

-.. endpoint-get-ingest-jobs-end
+.. endpoint-get-ingest-jobs-id-end

-.. _endpoint-get-ingest-jobs-http-methods:
+.. _endpoint-get-ingest-jobs-id-http-methods:

 Available HTTP methods
 ==================================================